 Then I’ll show you how to turn that into delicious blackberry German “dessert quark.”

 Dessert quark is the perfect dessert for when you want something rich, creamy, and tasty that’s high in protein and low on added sugar.
 It’s SO good.

-I always thought quark was a type of yogurt but it’s actually a fresh, non-aged cheese.
+For years I thought quark was a type of German yogurt.

 Where to Buy Quark Cheese?